vipulgupta2048/talkswith2048/README.md

 | Smart India Hackathon 2019 | [Website](https://www.sih.gov.in) | Participated in World's biggest hackathon on problem statement of Environment Engineering solving problems that benefit our entire community.
 Inspired over 50 teams from ALiAS to participate with their innovative statements.
 Facilitated 2 teams with reimbursements for their travel which cleared the national rounds.
 Go ALiAS! |
 | PenApps 2019 | [Website](http://pennapps.com) | Selected with my team StacksFX |

+# Best Blogs on Mixster by 2048 (Top 10 all time)
+Always wanted to do this.
+Coming soon.

+# Google Summer of Code with 2048

 # Podcasts with 2048
 | Podcasts  | Links | Comments |